anorsich/concourse-ansible-deploy/readme.md

-## Concourse on Ubuntu 1504 with Vagrant + Ansible
+## Concourse on Ubuntu 1404 with Vagrant + Ansible

-Installs [Concourse CI](http://concourse.ci/) from [binaries](https://github.com/vito/concourse-bin), Nginx, Postgresql using docker and configures systemd jobs.
-Ubuntu 1504 is recommended as the minimum kernel version required for Concourse is currently 3.19.
+Installs [Concourse CI](http://concourse.ci/) from [binaries](https://github.com/vito/concourse-bin), Nginx, Postgresql using docker and configures upstart jobs.
+Ubuntu 1404 uses Vivid's kernel to reach the minimum 3.19 version required by Concourse.

-You can use Ubuntu 1404 if you wish but you will additionally need to install vivid kernel packages.

 ### Prerequisites